IBM-Cloud/terraform-provider-ibm/website/docs/r/dns_custom_resolver.html.markdown

 - `instance_id` - (Required, String) The GUID of the private DNS service instance.
 - `name`- (Required, String) The name of the custom resolver.
-- `enabled`- (Optional, Bool) To make custom resolver enabled/disable.
-To enable a custom resolver there should be atleast one enabled location.
-The Default value is `false`
+- `enabled`- (Optional, Bool) To enable or disable a custom resolver.
+To enable a custom resolver, it is recommended that you have at least one enabled location.
+The Default value is `false`.
 - `description` - (Optional, String) Descriptive text of the custom resolver.
 - `high_availability` - (Optional, Bool) High Availability is enabled by Default.
 To meet high availability status, configure custom resolvers with a minimum of two resolver locations.
 - `locations`- (Optional, List) The list of locations where this custom resolver is deployed.
 A custom resolver can have a maximum of three locations, either within the same subnet or in different subnets.